As a woman and/or menstruator, cycle charting is a great way to (re)connect with your cycle and build a supportive relationship with your body.

-As a woman and/or menstruator, cycle charting is a great way to (re)connect with your cycle and build a supportive relationship with your body.
-This is relevant no matter whether you cycle with the blood (natural menstrual cycle, i.e., without hormonal birth control, not pregnant, not breastfeeding) or you cycle with the moon (in all other cases, e.g., when you’ve crossed over into post menopause, you’re pregnant or breast-feeding or you don’t have a cycle or uterus for any medical or other reason).
+This is relevant no matter whether you cycle with the blood (natural menstrual cycle, i.e., without hormonal birth control, not pregnant, not breastfeeding) or you cycle with the moon (in all other cases, e.g., when you’re pregnant or breast-feeding, when you’ve crossed over into post menopause or you don’t have a uterus and/or ovaries).

-So, by becoming aware of your own rhythm, of the ebbs and flows that your body moves through every month, you will gain an understanding of how your whole system works.
-You’ll learn how you do life, what works for you and what doesn’t and how you can support yourself throughout your experience, so the transitions between different phases happen more smoothly and easefully.
+You’ll learn how you do life, what works for you and what doesn’t and how you can support yourself throughout your experience, so the transition between different phases happens more smoothly and easefully.

 By charting the unknown and ever-changing landscape of your cycle, you will recognise and embrace the power and wisdom you already hold within you!